nairne1/QA/README.md

 1. Download the project from GitHub (code->Download Zip).
 2. Unzip the folder.
 3. Download Unity Hub and Unity version 6000.0.60f1.
-4. Click Add->Add Project from Disk, select the folder named 'QA-main' inside the folder you've downloaded.
+4. Click Add->Add Project from Disk and select the extracted project folder.
 5. Open the project, this may take some time the first time you do it.
 6. Once opened, open the MainMenu scene (Assets->Scenes->MainMenu) and press play.